dell/terraform-provider-powerflex/docs/resources/sdc.md

 ### Optional

 - `id` (String) ID of the SDC to manage.
 This can be retrieved from the Datasource and PowerFlex Server.
 Cannot be updated.
-Conflict with `ip`
 - `lia_password` (String, Sensitive) LIA Password to connect MDM Server.
 - `mdm_password` (String, Sensitive) MDM Password to connect MDM Server.
 - `name` (String, Deprecated) Name of the SDC to manage.